 HR Divisions have a vital role to play in supporting people managers and staff.
 They do so by implementing robust HR policies and providing advice and guidance on a range of workplace issues and procedures.
 People Managers can contact their HR Divisions if they need support in their management role.
 HR Divisions can provide support and advice in relation to staff working remotely and blended working.
-HR can also provide up-todate information in relation to changes in the workplace/working remotely as a result of COVID-19.

 HR Business Partners work with teams, managers and key stakeholders to help build organisational and people capability, and shape and implement effective people strategies and activities within an organisation.
-They need to have an excellent understanding of the organisation, its strategy and people, and a very good understanding of the people challenges faced by the individual and the organisation.
+They must have an excellent understanding of the organisation, its strategy and people, and a very good understanding of the challenges faced by individuals and the organisation.
 This is achieved through developing relationships with key people and teams across the organisation.
 The role also involves providing guidance and support to management, acting as a centre of expertise for HR queries and coaching and providing feedback to staff.